qrti/QTools/README.md

 #### The following warning may be issued
 - Intersection not on edges
-  an intersection is found and used but
+  an intersection is found and used **but**
-  the intersection is not located on at least one edge
+  \- the intersection is not located on at least one edge
-  edges are seen as infinite lines, so the intersection may lay outside edge boundaries
+  \- edges are seen as infinite lines, so the intersection may lay outside edge boundaries
-  if no 'physical' intersection is found the mid point of the shortest line between the edges is taken
+  \- if no 'physical' intersection is found the mid point of the shortest line between the edges is taken
+  \- the results of the operation might not be useful

 ### **Ground Objects**
 Drops selected objects to ground Z